VIGNESH-KUMAR-S/JavaScript/10 Scope and Shadowing.md

 - **Scope** is the part of program which tells about an variable or function information.
 - Where the variable's or function's created, where it'll be destroyed.
 - In the program file, in which place only we should use that variable or function.
+- **Where you can access a specific variable or functions in our program**.
 - Types :
     - Block scope
     - Global scope